Overig

 The different types of meat and their shelf life in the freezer

-Distinguishing spoiled meat
+Distinguishing from spoiled meat

 meat storage freezer